worldmusic/worldmusic.github.io/chapters/song-grant/index.md

 ### Acknowledgements

 This project was funded by the British Museum's [*Endangered Material Knowledge Programme*](https://www.emkp.org/documentingcambodianmouthharp/), supported by Arcadia, a charitable fund of Lisbet Rausing and Peter Baldwin.
 UNESCO (Cambodia) provided additional funding for dissemination of outcomes in Cambodia.
 We are grateful to the angkuoch makers and players who shared with us their knowledge and skills: BIN Song, SON Soeun, KRAK Chi, CHI Monivong, and CHI Chen.
 We also acknowledge LAV Mech, KOEUY Leakhena, KOEUY Reatha and the family of MONG Koeuy, whose story we share here with their permission.
+Finally, thanks to research assistant SAY Tola and videographer THON Dika for their input to the project.

 ### Discussion Questions